rmuit/copernica-api/README.md

-APIs) than wrapping array data into separate PHP classes, is doing all necessary checks which code needs to do repeatedly on returned results, so that a caller 1) doesn't need to deal with those; 2) can be absolutely sure that the data returend by a client class is valid.
+APIs) than wrapping array data into separate PHP classes, is doing all necessary checks which code needs to do repeatedly on returned results, so that a caller 1) doesn't need to deal with those; 2) can be absolutely sure that the data returned by a client class is valid.
 (I favor being really strict and throwing exceptions for any unexpected data, for reason 2.)

 So: it would be important to me to integrate the strict checks I have made in